 Staff at your alcohol rehab clinic will monitor you closely to ensure you are safe and healthy while you enter the withdrawal phase.
 As the treatment plan continues, so will the ongoing medication and observations.

-It is likely that after two days you will feel generally unwell as a result of your withdrawal symptoms.
-Providing there are no further health complications, these symptoms should start to subside after a full week.
+It is likely that after two days, you will feel generally unwell due to your withdrawal symptoms.
+Providing no further health complications, these symptoms should start to subside after a whole week.

 During this time, you may also be given additional detox medications alongside regular one to one counselling to help you cope with your long-term cravings.